Katherine-Holland/PP2/README.md

 3. Upon testing the game feature, my Mentor pointed out that the spacebar (used as the jump key) was causing the screen to scroll downwards, which is a default action.
 I rectified this by adding in a simple line of code to the "Keydown" event listener: event.preventDefault();
 This solved the issue and resulted in a better user experience.

+4. The Google chart that I imported was hard to make mobile responsive and I had issues with sizing the width.
+I modified the width in the chartscript.js file to allow the chart to look good on smaller screens, such as the Galaxy Fold.

 ## Future Features
 1. I would create more characters that have different rules for speed and size.